How To Read a Tape Measure Accurately + Tips and Tricks

 - If the tape is at an angle, the measurement will be inaccurate.

-Tape Measure safety
+Tape Measure Safety

 The metal tape can be extremely sharp (think paper cut but with metal!).
 It can cause bruises if left to recoil uncontrollably.
 It can also flail around hitting others or surroundings.
+It can also flail around and hit other people or objects in the surrounding area.

-Clever Tape Measure Features You Should Know
+Tape Measure Features You Should Know

 I can’t tell you how many times I have heard – “Is my tape measure broken?
 Why is this silver tab moving so much?”

-When you push to measure – like inside a box, zero starts at the outside edge of the tab.
+When you push to measure – like inside a box – zero starts at the outside edge of the tab.

 It is a simple feature but makes a HUGE difference in the accuracy of the tape.

-2. Why is there a hole in the tab?
+2. Why Is There a Hole in the Tab?

 The hole in the tab can help with 2 things –

-- With the tab hooked on the nail/screw, you can hold the pencil to the desired reading to draw a circle at any size.
+- Making circles – With the tab hooked on the nail/screw, you can hold the pencil to the desired reading to draw a circle at any size.

-3. What’s the number of the case?
+3. What is the Number of the Case?

 For example, my tape measure is 3-3/8″ wide.
 The above measurement will be 30-1/2″ + 3-3/8″ = 33-7/8″.

-4. What is the black diamond on the tape measure?
+4. What Is the Black Diamond on the Tape Measure?

-Each black diamond is 19.2″ apart and appear at those multiple until 96″ or 8′.
+The black diamonds are the truss spacing.
+Each black diamond is 19.2″ apart and will appear at those multiples until 96″, or 8′.

 My Favorite Tape Measure

-What’s even better is to have the decimal equivalents of each fraction marked on the tape measure.
+If you are still getting used to deciphering the lines and fractions, you may prefer a tape measure with the fractions already marked!
+What’s even better is to have the decimal equivalents of each fraction marked on the tape measure as well.

 What do you think?